 Ian trained and qualified as a Chartered Accountant in South Africa in 1989.

 Jeff is the Managing Director of Northleaf Capital Partners.
 He serves on the advisory boards of several partnerships within Northleaf’s portfolio.
-Prior to joining Northleaf’s predecessor, TD Capital Private Equity Investors, in 2005, Mr. Pentland was a management consultant with McKinsey & Company where he specialized in corporate strategy, finance and organizational behaviour, advising companies in financial services and other sectors.
-Previously, Mr. Pentland was a corporate/securities lawyer with Stikeman Elliott in Toronto, and Hamada Matsumoto in Tokyo, where he advised clients on private equity, infrastructure, corporate finance and mergers and acquisitions transactions.
-Prior to that, Mr. Pentland worked with the United Nations Development Programme in Togo, West Africa.
+Prior to joining Northleaf’s predecessor, TD Capital Private Equity Investors, in 2005, Jeff was a management consultant with McKinsey & Company where he specialized in corporate strategy, finance and organizational behaviour, advising companies in financial services and other sectors.
+Previously, Jeff was a corporate/securities lawyer with Stikeman Elliott in Toronto, and Hamada Matsumoto in Tokyo, where he advised clients on private equity, infrastructure, corporate finance and mergers and acquisitions transactions.
+Prior to that, Jeff worked with the United Nations Development Programme in Togo, West Africa.

 Muriel is the founder and principal of Askari Travel and grew up in Zimbabwe.
 She has also lived in England, Israel and now resides in Toronto.
 Over a lifetime of travel and a career in tourism, Muriel has journeyed extensively, personally visiting over 50 countries.
 Perhaps even more, it has made her want to share what she has seen – the privilege and joy of travel – with others.

 Muriel’s career as a travel professional began at Butterfield & Robinson, a highly-esteemed luxury active travel company based in Toronto.
 There, Muriel was a Bespoke Trip Planner, a guide, a researcher and director of the By Sea program.